 This Kalecik Karası Rosé is from Denizli vineyards.
-The Kalecik Karası from Denizli region is slightly fruitier and has more red fruit notes and softer than the ones from Ankara.
+The Kalecik Karası from Denizli region is slightly fruitier and has more red fruit notes and is softer than the ones from Ankara.
 That Denizli Kalecik Karası is born to be a rosé wine we agreed.
 So we had another sip!

 Kalecik Karası is an amazing indigenous grape and if handled correctly, it creates wonders.
-As Kayra produces 3 different wines from Kalecik Karası, you may witness this transformation yourself, blanc de noir, rosé and red wine, a great example of what can be achieved with this grape.
+As Kayra produces 3 different wines from Kalecik Karası, you may witness this transformation yourself, blanc de noir, rosé, and red wine, a great example of what can be achieved with this grape.

 They pick the grapes every other week, of course depending on weather conditions each year, with different maturity levels and process accordingly.

-If there is only one offal dish you are meaning to cook at your home, pair it with this Kayra Beyaz Kalecik Karası, you will see what I am talking about.
+If there is only one offal dish you are meant to cook at your home, pair it with this Kayra Beyaz Kalecik Karası, you will see what I am talking about.
 If not, buy a ticket and come to Istanbul.

 Mesmerizing, both sweetbreads and the wine, we wished this bottle or this lunch would not end…

-Since we had a whole bottle to ourselves, we tried it with the deep fried tripe, and yes, it was so good together!
+Since we had a whole bottle to ourselves, we tried it with the deep-fried tripe, and yes, it was so good together!

 The tongue and the mustard dressing needed something buttery and less acidic, so we opened a bottle of Kayra Versus Chardonnay Viognier 2014.
-Both grapes are grown at Şarköy, Hamzapınar vineyard, processed and bottled there.
+Both grapes are grown at Şarköy, Hamzapınar vineyard, processed, and bottled there.

-Sarma kokoreç, reflecting all my mother’s memories for the reason that this dish was introduced to me by my mother years ago when she was telling me about her childhood days and her grandmother’s cooking.
+Sarma kokoreç, reflects all my mother’s memories for the reason that this dish was introduced to me by my mother years ago when she was telling me about her childhood days and her grandmother’s cooking.
 They used to cook this sarma kokoreç during spring, thin and delicate kokoreç only made from the spring lamb’s intestines.

 Only a few ustas left who prepare this sarma, the intestines are braided in different special knots, that slimy intestines are not very handy I have to say, only experienced hands can put knots on them and make it look as pretty as this…

 After cooking these in aromatic water and letting them sit and cool down there, infusing all the juices, I used this broth to cook orzo with some spring herbs, not to mention the fresh garlic.
-I grilled the sarma kokoreç in the hot cast iron and served on top of the herbed orzo.
+I grilled the sarma kokoreç in the hot cast iron and served it on top of the herbed orzo.

 So we had some grilled intestines and herbed and fatty orzo paired with Kayra Versus Alpagut Öküzgözü 2015.
 Dark red fruits, bold, earthy and rich aromas.
 Tanic and medium body matched with this gentle lamb intestine so lovely.
-Also only Öküzgözü can handle this amount of cumin we sprinkled on kokoreç.
+Also, only Öküzgözü can handle this amount of cumin we sprinkled on kokoreç.